NavaraCloudServices/github-advanced-security-bootcamp/bootcamp/README.md

 ## Exercise 4 - Advanced Code Scanning

+### Swicht to security-and-quality

+- Adjust your CodeQL workflow so that it uses the `security-and-quality` queries
+- Analyse the alerts, you will notice that there are more alerts now

 ### Getting started with the codeql CLI

 - Follow the instructions on the [Getting started with the codeql CLI](https://docs.github.com/en/code-security/codeql-cli/getting-started-with-the-codeql-cli/setting-up-the-codeql-cli) page

+Instead of downloading the CLI manually, you can also use the Visual Studio Code extension for CodeQL.
+See [the extension in the marketplace](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-codeql)

 ### Preparing your code for CodeQL analysis